 - If your baby develops skin irritation and diaper rash due to you having to change their diaper often, be very gentle.
 Use a washcloth and warm water to clean them, instead of wipes and lots of drying soap.
 Let their skin air dry.
 Then apply an ointment or moisture barrier for protection, like petroleum jelly or zinc oxide.

-- Diarrhea should go away within 1-3 days if the child starts to get better.
+- Diarrhea should go away within one to three days if the child starts to get better.
 If it does not go away, call their doctor.
 You’ll want to rule out other health problems and make sure they aren’t suffering from an intestinal or yeast infection.

 Precautions When You’ve Developed Diarrhea